 While interisland flights are short, you still have to drive to the airport, arrive early, fly, drive to your next hotel or resort, etc. In most situations, this ends up taking up about half the day.

-Beyond that, it costs a lot more for interisland travel because it costs more every time you switch resorts.
-Most resorts give you a price break per night after 5 days, or sometimes even a free night.
-If you only stay for 2-3 days, you’ll never see this break.
+For land vacations, I recommend visiting one island per week or two at the most.
+This is simply because travel takes time.
+Beyond that, interisland travel costs a lot more because it costs more every time you switch resorts.
+Most resorts give you a price break per night after five days, or sometimes even a free night.
+If you stay only 2-3 days, you’ll never see this break.

 You might also enjoy the best airline for interisland flights.